Can Employment Pass Holders Buy Property in Malaysia?

 Are foreign expatriates allowed to purchase properties in Malaysia?

-The answer is, yes, a foreign expatriate is allowed to purchase properties in Malaysia so long as they meet the requirements imposed by the government.
+The answer is, yes, a foreign expatriate can purchase properties in Malaysia so long as they meet the requirements imposed by the government.

 They are not eligible to purchase a property in Malaysia if: